JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 ## <a name="workflow">Workflows</a>

 Our tutorials are broken down into 'workflows'.
 These can be downloaded and run locally, or you can use cloud services outlined in this Readme.
-For example, these notebooks have been tested in google cloud using the VertexAIto run Jupyter Notebooks.
+For example, these notebooks have been tested in google cloud using the VertexAI to run Jupyter Notebooks.

 ![ATAC-Seq workflow](images/vertexAIArchitecture.png)